Shaurya23102/LLM_Finetuning/readme.md

 **knowlwdge distilation** - It is a fine tuning technique where a smaller model(student) learns probability distribution from larger model(teacher).

-First raw output from teacher eg - [0.99,0.01] are smoothned to [0.70,0.30] for better learning, This extra knowledge helps Class similarity,Teacher’s confidence,Inter-class relationships also called dark knowledge
+First raw output from teacher eg - [0.99,0.01] are smoothned to [0.70,0.30] for better learning, This extra knowledge helps Class similarity,Teacher’s confidence,Inter-class relationships also called dark knowledge eg = “Cat” is more similar to “Tiger” than “Car”

 To make teacher prediction ~ student prediction soft loss and hard loss is used -